 The Partial TSF Timer subfield is derived as described in 9.4.2.167 (FTM Parameter element) and

-indicates the TSF timer of the RSTA at the start of first availability window.
+indicates the TSF timer of the RSTA transmitter at the start of first availability window.

-Modify the text in Section 9.4.2.296 of 11az document draft 6.0 starting on P72L7 as:
+Modify the text in Section 9.4.2.296 of 11az document draft 6.0 starting on P72L7 as(#735, 736):

-Each Availability Bit in the Availability Bitmap subfield indicates the ISTA’s availability for TB ranging with the recipient RSTA.
+When included in an IFTMR frame eEach Availability Bit in the Availability Bitmap subfield indicates the ISTA’s availability for TB ranging with the recipient RSTA.
+When included in a Sensing Measurement Query frame each Availability Bit in the Availability Bitmap subfield indicates the transmitter non-AP STA’s availability for TB sensing with the recipient AP.
 The value indicated by each bit in the Availability Bitmap is in units of 10 TUs.
-Bit Bk (where 0 ≤ k ≤ count-1) represents the ISTA’s periodic availability for TB ranging with the RSTA in the interval [tstart,k , tend,k] repeated every N TUs; see Equation (9-3ca):
+When included in an IFTMR frame bBit Bk (where 0 ≤ k ≤ count-1) represents the ISTA’s periodic availability for TB ranging with the RSTA in the interval [tstart,k , tend,k] repeated every N TUs; see Equation (9-3ca):

 tstart,k = tstart,0 + 10k TU,

 tend,k = tstart,0 + 10(k+1) TU,